KosarevDmitry/KosarevDmitry.github.io/_posts/2018-01-27-how-to-test-the-validity-of-coding-style-rule.md

 ---
 title: How to test the validity of a Coding Style rule
 date: 2018-12-28 16:32:27
-categories: [Csharp]
+categories: [dotnet]
-tags: [code style]
+tags: [codestyle]
 ---

 Is it possible to refute the statement by citing the code in [runtime], which is probably **fine** from Microsoft’s point of view?
 I think it's acceptable, I don't know other criteria.
 I have a feeling that reading recommendations is useless, just as in a language you need to listen to live speech, read books, and not short topics.
 For example, there is a statement: it is desirable that there is only one exit `return statement` from a function.
 Such statements are involuntarily remembered because they are categorical and simple.
 Maybe I'm wrong, so just in case, I typed keywords into Google **function only one return statement**